wtj051/BatteryGPT/README.md

 **BatteryGPT** is a transformer-based generative pre-training model for accurate Battery State-of-Health (SOH) and Remaining Useful Life (RUL) estimation.
 This repository provides complete training and evaluation pipelines to fully reproduce the results reported in our paper.

 > ⚠️ **Note:** This repository only includes the training and evaluation code for BatteryGPT.
-Comparison models (e.g., LSTM, Transformer, PINN) are NOT included.

 ---